jgmotta98/spectra-scraper/files/README.md

 # Tutorial

 Updates beyond the control of this repository may lead to the tutorial becoming outdated or non-functional.
+After reading the tutorial, run `main.py`.

 ## Setup